elibessen/elibessen/README.md

 > LCordial

-Hey, I'm Eli and I'm an Australian full stack software engineer *mostly front end ;)*.
+Hey, I'm Eli and I'm an Australian front-end software engineer.
 I specialise in web and game development.

 ## Specialties